programaker-project/Programaker-Core/docs/bridge-communication-protocol.md

 ## Bridge initialization

-When a bridge websocket connects to the platform it must send the following information (JSON encoded):
+As a bridge websocket connects to the platform it must send the following information (JSON encoded):

 ```json
 {